Duke Buchan: Diplomacy

-On November 2, 2017, Buchan was confirmed to his ambassadorships by the United States Senate by voice vote, without any opposition from Democratic or Republican Senators.
+On November 2, 2017, Buchan was confirmed to his ambassadorships to Spain and Andorra by the United States Senate by voice vote, without any opposition from Democratic or Republican Senators.
 He was sworn in on December 11, 2017.
 In 2019 he helped update the bilateral tax agreement to end the double taxation for companies that operate in both countries.
+As Ambassador to Spain, Buchan encouraged Spain to strengthen its contributions to NATO.
+He concentrated on investment, tax, and trade issues.

 Buchan advocated for democracy and human rights on various fronts, repeatedly speaking out against authoritarian regimes, especially in Venezuela and Cuba.
+In May 2019, Buchan and seven other ambassadors formed the first U.S. delegation to join the annual March of the Living education program.
 In November 2019, he traveled to Venezuela's border with Colombia to bring eyewitness attention to the humanitarian crisis caused by the regime of Nicolás Maduro and his primary ally, Cuba.
 "I saw pregnant Venezuelan women waiting to give birth in an extremely overcrowded maternity ward," Buchan wrote in the Spanish language newspaper El Mundo.
 "I saw very weak children and the elderly waiting to receive their only meal of the day at a soup kitchen.
 Children are dying from starvation.
 The elderly are without medication or care.
-This must stop now. … It's time to close the door on tyrants."

-Buchan met interim Venezuelan President Juan Guaidó in Madrid to reiterate the United States’ strong support for the National Assembly.
-The U.S. Embassy was also successful in convincing Spanish oil company Repsol to wind down its operations in Venezuela in order to avoid sanctions.
+This must stop now. ...
+It's time to close the door on tyrants."
+Buchan met interim Venezuelan President Juan Guaidó in Madrid to reiterate the United States' strong support for the National Assembly.
+The U.S. Embassy convinced Spanish oil company Repsol to wind down its operations in Venezuela in order to avoid sanctions.

 Politics

 Buchan has served as a Republican National Committee State Victory Chair for both New York and Florida.

-He has donated extensively to the Republican National Committee, the National Republican Senatorial Committee, the National Republican Congressional Committee, the Republican Governors Association, and individuals such as Ron DeSantis and Marco Rubio.
+He has donated extensively to the Republican National Committee, the National Republican Senatorial Committee, the National Republican Congressional Committee, the Republican Governors Association, and to individuals from his home state of Florida such as Senator Marco Rubio and Senator Rick Scott.
 After first supporting former Governor Jeb Bush’s 2016 presidential campaign, and serving on the executive committee of Bush's Right to Rise PAC, Buchan and his wife Hannah became early financial supporters of Donald Trump's presidential campaign.
+In May 2016, Buchan and his wife donated $898,000 to Trump Victory, the highest permitted amount by federal campaign laws.
+They were the first to give $1 million to the Donald Trump 2016 presidential campaign and have subsequently donated and raised millions more, while remaining among the top two donors for years.
+Campaign finance records show that he donated over $940,000 to Trump's 2020 campaign.
+In November 2021, Buchan was named as the next finance chair of the Republican National Committee.